jezevec10/jstris-guide/guide.md

 - None
 - Instant

 **Full** is the default blocking system on Jstris.
 Other clients that use Full are *TF* (e+ rooms) and *TOP*.
 Under the Full garbage blocking system, incoming garbage appears as a red bar to your right.
 It doesn’t rise up on your playfield, however, until you place a piece down.
-The incoming garbage can be reduced with sent lines (such as a 4 lines) and, if you have already started a combo, will pause completely until you finish the combo.
+The incoming garbage can be reduced with sent lines (such as 4 lines) and, if you have already started a combo, will pause completely until you finish the combo.

 **Limited** blocking system is very similar to Full but with one difference.
 Incoming garbage is inserted as soon as you drop a piece, regardless of whether a combo was started already or not.
 In other words, incoming garbage does not pause during combos the way Full does.
 Like in Full, incoming garbage can be reduced with sent lines.
-Clients that use Limited include *PPT* and *TB* and *TF* (non e+ rooms).
+Clients that use Limited include *PPT*, *TB*, and *TF* (non e+ rooms).

 In the **None** blocking system, garbage can never be reduced or cancelled.
 Incoming garbage will first appear as a red bar (like in Full and Limited) and then be inserted into your playfield as soon as you drop a piece.
 If an opponent sends you 10 lines, even if you clear 4 lines as your next piece, the garbage will not reduce to 6.
-Instead, you will still recieve 10 lines while sending 4 to your opponent.
+Instead, you will still receive 10 lines while sending 4 to your opponent.

 In the **Instant** blocking system, there is no red bar at all.
 The moment an opponent sends an attack, its garbage will rise up on your field.
 There is no blocking it.